daveprowse/vac-course/README.md

 ## Introduction
 Hello and Welcome!

-This repository is designed to teach the basics of Vault and prepare you to take the Vault Associate Certification exam.
+The *HashiCorp Certified Vault Associate* video course is designed to teach the basics of Vault and prepare you to take the Vault Associate Certification exam.
+I build this repository to act as a companion to the video course.

-Within this repository you find lab instructions that coincide with the video course.
+Within this repository you find lab instructions that coincide with the labs in the video course.

 Repository link: https://github.com/daveprowse/vac-course

 ## Recommendations
-To follow along with me I suggest you have the following ready:
+To follow along with me during the labs I suggest you have the following ready:

 - A Linux virtual machine (Recommended: Debian, Ubuntu Desktop, or Fedora workstation)